How to Achieve Ultralight Backpacking Status

 Your backpack needs to be around 2 pounds.
 Looking at the market, there aren't very many 2 pound backpacks with waist belts and load bearing harnesses that are big enough to carry 3-5 days worth of gear and food/water.
 ULA Equipment has a great option, for only $145, in their CDT backpack (pictured above).
 It has over 3000 cubic inches of cargo space, a load bearing harness and waist belt, and you can even strip out additional pockets and mesh to drop the weight an additional 5 ounces.
 A capable backcountry backpack weighing 1 pound 11 ounces for $145?
 Sign me up.
 Check out ULA's website to get their full list of gear and prices.
 If you aren't ready to drop all the comforts of a standard backpack, check out the Osprey Exos in the image below, as it hovers between 2 and 3 pounds and is a comfortable, if small, option.

 As for your shelter, you might just bring a super light tarp and sleep under it.
 Many minimalist backpackers just sleep under the stars, which is great as long as the weather cooperates.
-If you are looking for a 3 season, all weather option, super light bivy sacks and tarp tents offer better protection from the elements without sacrificing too much weight.
+If you are looking for a three-season, all-weather option, super light bivy sacks and tarp tents offer better protection from the elements without sacrificing too much weight.
 Try to stick around a pound or less if possible.
 My favorite option is a lightweight bivy sack, like the MontBell Breeze Dry-Tec UL Bivy (pictured above), which weighs around 6 ounces.
 If I am traveling with a friend and the weather will be particularly sketchy, I don’t mind splitting the weight of Big Agnes’ Fly Creek UL2 tent (around 1 pound).
-Outdoor Research's Helium Bivy (pictured below) is another full-featured Bivy option in the 1 pound range.
+Outdoor Research's Helium Bivy is another full-featured Bivy option in the 1 pound range.

 Sleeping Bag/Pad Combo

 When it comes to choosing your sleeping bag, it is important to take into account the overnight temperatures you will be encountering.
-If you are strictly backpacking in the summer months with overnight lows not lower than 50 degrees, you can easily pick up a 45 degree down sleeping bag under a pound.
-If you would like an option that gives you more leeway in the temperature category, like 3 season backpacking in the mountains, 15 degrees is a better option.
+If you are backpacking strictly in the summer months with overnight lows not lower than 50 degrees, you can easily pick up a 45 degree down sleeping bag under a pound.
+If you would like an option that gives you more leeway in the temperature category, like three-season backpacking in the mountains, 15 degrees is a better option.
 The Marmot Helium 15 degree bag (pictured above) and the Mountain Hardwear Phantom 15 both weigh right around 2 pounds, and offer a wider range of warmth.
 You definitely don’t want to go any heavier than 2 pounds with your sleeping bag.

 A sleeping pad is completely optional, and many ultralight backpackers choose not to pack one.
 That is totally fine, but I bring a torso length super light Thermarest Prolite (small) that weighs 8 ounces because I don’t like sleeping on the hard ground.
 You don’t have to sacrifice all forms of comfort when adhering to the ultralight backpacking standard.
-Altogether, my big three of the ULA Equipment CDT backpack, the MontBell bivy, my Phantom 15 sleeping bag and Thermarest pad weigh a grand total of 4 pounds 9 ounces.
-If you can keep your ‘big three’ weight around 5 pounds, you are well on your way to meeting your goal of a ten pound base weight.

 This is a category in which a lot of ultralight backpackers really disagree.
 Some say that you should only bring the clothes on your person and some warmer additions.
 I like to bring some extra hiking socks, extra undergarments, and an extra trail t-shirt.
 Your mileage may vary, but I don’t care to reek for multiple days.
 It is just important to count your ounces carefully, just like anything else.
 Don’t forget to bring some gloves, a beanie cap, and some rain gear just in case the weather goes sour on you.